Bob Denard: Early career

 After having served with the French Navy as a Quartermaster in the Fusiliers marins during the First Indochina War and in French Algeria, Denard served as a colonial policeman in Morocco from 1952 to 1957.
 He worked as a demonstrator for washing machines in Paris.
 In 1954, he was convicted of an assassination plot against Prime Minister Pierre Mendès-France, a left-wing member of the Radical-Socialist Party who was negotiating the end of the Indochina War and withdrawal from Morocco, Tunisia and Algeria, and served 14 months in prison.
 An adamant anti-communist, Denard then took part in many anti-colonialist conflicts, simultaneously on his own behalf and on that of the French state.
 Once he was freed from jail, he worked for the French secret services during the war in Algeria.

 He began his mercenary career, which was to span three decades, in Katanga, probably in December 1961 when he and other foreign mercenaries were brought in by the leader of the mercenaries in Katanga, Roger Faulques.
 Denard fought there until the secessionist movement led by Moise Tshombe collapsed in January 1963.
 Then, Denard and his men moved to Portuguese Angola.

 In mid-1963 he was in North Yemen, which was then in the middle of a civil war between a Nasserist government and royalist tribesmen.
 The royalists were supported by the Western European and Saudi Arabia governments.
 The French and British sponsored a number of mercenaries to train the royalist volunteers in military techniques, and Denard was among those who joined Imam al-Badr, leader of the royalists.

 After about eighteen months Denard returned to the Congo to take employment under Tshombe who was now the prime minister of the central government in Leopoldville from July 1964 till October 1965 when he was dismissed by President Joseph Kasa-Vubu.
-Denard served for two years in the Congo battling Simba rebels supporters of the late Congolese leader Patrice Lumumba, who had been murdered in Katanga in 1961 after having been overthrown by rival politicians and severely tortured while in transit.
+Denard served for two years in the Congo battling Simba rebels supporting the late Congolese leader Patrice Lumumba, who had been murdered in Katanga in 1961 after having been overthrown by rival politicians and severely tortured while in transit.
 The Simba rebels were backed by the Chinese and Cubans, including Che Guevara while the central government were tacitly backed by the United States and Belgium.
 Denard was in charge of his own unit of French mercenaries called les affreux (the awful ones).
 He became famous after rescuing white civilians encircled by rebels in Stanleyville (modern Kisangani) in 1963.
 From June 1965 he had the Polish mercenary commander Rafał Gan-Ganowicz under his orders on a one-year contract during the quelling of the Simba rebellion.
 Denard then supported an attempted secessionist revolt on behalf of Tshombe by Katangan separatists in July 1966.